 Brisbane Story Bridge

 Auckland, New Zealand.
-Known for its various exhilarating activities (huh, bungee jump, and sky diving, just to name a few), now that Bridge Climb is also available in the capital city, Auckland.
+Known for its various exhilarating activities (huh, bungee jumping, and sky diving, just to name a few), now that Bridge Climb is also available in the capital city, Auckland.
 While it is not as epic as the entire experience in Sydney, the Auckland Bridge Climb has some good reviews and is described as a rewarding experience.

 Akashi Kaikyo Bridge